What is an Assignment of Intellectual Property?

 What intellectual property rights can be transferred?

-Rights in passing-off and confidential information are not property rights and can't be assigned as such.
-However, there may be situations that require the assignor to disclose confidential documents as part of the transfer.
+Rights in passing off and confidential information are not property rights and can't be assigned in the same way.
+However, in some situations, an assignor may be required to disclose confidential documents as part of an IPR transfer.

-Usually, the person who created the IP is the owner.
-However, there are certain situations where this doesn't apply:
+Usually, the person who created a particular piece of IP is its owner.
+However, there are certain situations in which this doesn't apply.
+For example:

-- IPRs created in the course of employment, such that it is part of the employee's job, are presumed to be owned by the employer
+when IPRs are created in the course of employment, as part of an employee's job, these IPRs are presumed to be owned by the employer (ie they will be owned by the employer unless a formal document, eg an Employment contract, states otherwise)

 What are moral rights?

-Some IPRs generate moral value in addition to any economic value that is made by exploiting (ie using) the IPRs.
+Some IPRs generate moral value in addition to any economic value that is made from the IPRs’ exploitation (ie use).

-be the right to be recognised as the author or the work
+be recognised as the author of the work (ie attribution)

-not have the work altered or adapted in a way that would prejudice the reputation of the original author
+not have the work altered or adapted in a way that would prejudice the original author’s reputation (ie derogatory treatment of the work)

-What are warranties in the assignment of intellectual property rights agreement?
+What are the warranties in this Assignment of Intellectual Property agreement?

-Warranties are a statement of fact or promises, that the assignor gives to assure the assignee that certain conditions are true.
-For example, a warranty stating that the assignor is the sole owner of all the rights, title and interest in the IPRs, is a promise made by the assignor.
-If this statement of fact turns out to be untrue, the assignee is able to claim damages.
+Warranties are statements of fact or promises that one party to an agreement gives to the other, as part of the agreement.
+By providing warranties in the Assignment of Intellectual Property, the assignor is assuring the assignee that certain conditions are true.
+For example, that the assignor is the sole owner of all of the rights, titles, and interests in the IPRs covered by the Assignment.
+If this statement of fact turns out to be untrue, the assignee is able to seek damages (ie compensation) from the assignor as this will be a breach of the Assignment agreement.

-No, this assignment of IP is only governed by the law of England and Wales or the law of Scotland.
-It does not guarantee any rights overseas.
+This Assignment of Intellectual Property is governed by the laws of England and Wales or the laws of Scotland.
+It does not guarantee or assign any intellectual property rights overseas (eg in the EU).

-How do I know I own the intellectual property rights after the agreement is signed?
+How do I know whether I own the IPRs after the Assignment agreement is signed?

-In order to make sure the assignee becomes the new owner of the IPRs, it may be necessary to register the rights with the Intellectual Property Office.
-It is important to make sure the assignee's name is on any registered documents and complete any necessary registrations.
+To make sure that the assignee becomes the new legal owner of the IPRs, it may be necessary to register the rights with the UK Intellectual Property Office (UKIPO).
+It’s important to make sure that the assignee's name is on any registered documents and to complete any necessary registrations.
+For more information, read Reaching an agreement - intellectual property infringement.

 What if I only want to assign partial rights to the assignee?

-You can specify what rights you want to assign in the assignment agreement.
-For example, if you have a novel, you may want to assign only the rights to make a film, but retain the rights to publish the novel as a book.
+You can specify what rights you want to assign in this Assignment agreement.
+For example, if you wrote and own the copyright to a novel, you may assign the rights to make a film based on the novel but retain the rights to publish the novel as a book.

 What should be included in the Schedule?

-The Schedule to this agreement should set out details for what is being provided and transferred as part of the assignment.
+The Schedule to this agreement should clearly set out details of what is being transferred as part of the Assignment (eg the specific IPRs and/or works in which rights exist).
 It is important to be concise and to state precisely what IPRs are being transferred.
-You should use registration numbers where possible and attach any samples referencing the work and materials.
+You should use registration numbers where possible and attach any samples, drawings, or other materials that reference the works.